haskell-servant/haskell-servant.github.io/tutorial/api-type.md

-The `Header` combinator in servant takes a type-level string for the header name and the type to which we want to decode the header's value (from some textual representation), as illustrated below.
+The `Header` combinator in servant takes a type-level string for the header name and the type to which we want to decode the header's value (from some textual representation), as illustrated below:

 ``` haskell
 data Header (sym :: Symbol) a